ethangyllenhaal/CARC_pipelines/QuickBytes/GATK_markdown.md

 		RunTask -input ${sample}
 	done < $src/sample_list

 And this is what GNU parallel looks like (note it's different for BWA, as we need to specify a specific number of jobs).
+Remember, we need to use env_parallel if we are using conda.

 	cat $src/sample_list | env_parallel --sshloginfile $PBS_NODEFILE \
-		'RunTask -input {}'
+		'RunTask -input {}.file'

+For clarity, in most cases the commands are written as they would be for a for loop (i.e. with $sample instead of {}).

 ### Demultiplexing ###